-The course will include at least one examination that, together with discussion participation, will be used to determine each student's overall course grade.
+Each course/section will include at least one examination that, together with discussion participation, will be used to determine each student's overall course grade.
 The format of the examination will be at the discretion of the course faculty members.